mchmarny/dapr-demos/setup/README.md

 * `make dapr` to install Dapr, KEDA, and the entire observability stack
 * `make config` to perform post-install configurations

-> Optionally you can use `make daprupgrade` to in place upgrade Dapr to specific version
+> Optionally you can use `make upgrade` to in place upgrade Dapr to specific version

 To configure external access

 * `make ip` (optional) to create static IP in the cluster resource group
 * `make certs` to create TLS certs using letsencrypt
-* `make ingress` to configures NGNX ingress, SSL termination, Dapr API auth
+* `make ingress` to configures NGINX ingress, SSL termination, Dapr API auth
 * `make dns` to configure your DNS service for custom domain support
 * `make test` to test deployment